ViRiDiaN-007/SPL-Token-API/README.md

 ## Usage

-Set your RPC endpoint and wallet priv key in config.ini
+- Set your RPC endpoint and wallet priv key in config.ini
+- open the /api/api folder
+- `node index.js`